kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I'm aware that everything I do online is seen by hackers.
 Everything.
 - Electioneering is a social business and I drink alcohol most days.
 - However, I feel no ill effects like I do when I am at home in Dénia.
 It's weird.
-- In Dénia, I have frothy urine nearly every day.
-After about a week in Lourdes, this ceased.
+- In Dénia, I have frothy urine and screaming kidneys nearly every day.
+- After about a week in Lourdes, this cleared up.
 - It starts up again when I go back to Dénia in July.
+- I am, however, high all the time and I believe that was from something in my toiletries.

 ### Continued drugging